Verifying Procedural Programs via Constrained Rewriting Induction: Rewriting Induction for LCTRSs

-In the end, our inductive theorem makes no statement about any other ``start terms''. }\olddiscussion{CK}{No.}

-To prove that an equation is an inductive theorem, we consider nine inference rules.
-Four of them originate in~\cite{red:90}; three are based on extensions~\cite{bou:97,fal:kap:12,sak:nis:sak:sak:kus:09}.
-The last two, \textsc{Generalization} and \textsc{Completeness}, are new; the former offers a shortcut for lemma equations, while the latter is used to strengthen the disproving methodology. \olddiscussion{CK}{Actually, I find it hard to believe that this one is new.
-Has either of you ever heard of this rule, or one like it?
-I guess it's somewhat like the \textsc{Postulate} rule in \cite{sak:nis:sak:sak:kus:09}, but it's more general than that.} \olddiscussion{NN}{ Yes, more general than that in \cite{nak:nis:kus:sak:sak:10} (not \cite{sak:nis:sak:sak:kus:09}).
-I think this is new, and the role is to recover completeness by dropping intermediate inferences. \textsc{Postulate} in \cite{nak:nis:kus:sak:sak:10} is: If $(\E',\emptyset,\complflag) \vdashri (\emptyset, \H', \complflag)$, then

-The reason why $\H'$ is added to the main proof is efficiency: when $\E'$ is added to the main proof, the main proof will redo the same inferences as the subproof.
-To avoid $\incomplflag$ caused during a proof for equations we try to add into the main proof, \textsc{Postulate} in \cite{nak:nis:kus:sak:sak:10} starts a subproof.
-I didn't think out the use of the flag here, and have never seen such a flag in the literature on rewriting induction. } All these rules modify a triple $(\E,\H,b)$, called a \emph{proof state}.
-Here, $\E$ is a set of equations, $\H$ a set of constrained rewrite rules with $\arr{\Rules \cup \H}$ terminating, and $b \in \{$\complflag, \incomplflag$\}.$ A rule in $\H$ plays the role of an \emph{induction hypothesis} for ``proving'' the equations in $\E$, and is called an \emph{induction rule}.
+To prove that an equation is an inductive theorem, we consider nine inference rules, in \secsshort\ref{subsubsec:simplification}--\ref{subsubsec:completeness}.
+Four originate in~\cite{red:90}; three are based on extensions \cite{bou:97,fal:kap:12,sak:nis:sak:sak:kus:09}; two are new.
+All these rules modify a triple $(\E,\H,b)$, called a \emph{proof state}.
+Here, $\E$ is a set of equations, $\H$ a set of rules with $\arr{\Rules \cup \H}$ terminating, and $b \in \{$\complflag, \incomplflag$\}.$ A rule in $\H$ plays the role of an \emph{induction hypothesis} for ``proving'' the equations in $\E$ and is called an \emph{induction rule}.
 The flag $b$ indicates whether we can use the current proof state to \emph{refute} that the initial equation is an inductive theorem; we can do so if $b = \complflag$.